A simple commandline tool to remove the EXIF data from image files.

 - detailed information about your camera / phone

-Facebook (and the other online advertisers) make money by tracking and selling your personal information.
+Facebook (and most other online advertisers) make money by tracking and selling your personal information.
 But you should be in control of what information you share with the world.

 This is a simple Python script that I use to strip all of the metadata from my photos before I share them online.
-It is lightweight, easy-to-use, and fast.
+It is lightweight and easy-to-use.
 If you are like me, you take a lot of photos, and this tool will help protect your privacy.

-This script will work with Python v3.3 to v3.7 and only requires one third-party library: PIL.
+This script will work with Python v3.4 to v3.7 and only requires one third-party library:

 python setup.py install